-2 PRESENT STATUS (June 2019)
+2 PRESENT STATUS (December 2019)

-This section describes the current status of the various systems and modes of the GMRT, as expected to be available for GMRT Cycle 37 (starting from October 2019).
-Sections 2.1 describes the status of the uGMRT system and possible modes of science observations; whereas Section 2.2 describes the capabilities of the legacy GMRT system (using the GSB).
+This section describes the current status of the various systems and modes of the GMRT, as expected to be available for GMRT Cycle 38 (starting from April 2020).
+Section 2.1 describes the status of the uGMRT system and possible modes of science observations; whereas section 2.2 describes the capabilities of the legacy GMRT system (using the GSB).
 General issues relevant to both systems are detailed below.

 The four main bands of the uGMRT will be available on all 30 antenas.
-Rotation of the feed system to change the frequency of observation is now routinely possible; it requires about 1 hour for rotation and for set-up at the new frequency of operation, including antenna pointing.
+Rotation of the feed system to change the frequency of observation is routinely possible; it requires about 1 hour for rotation and for set-up at the new frequency of operation, including antenna pointing.
 A pointing model has been in use since GMRT Observing Cycle 15, which can be applied online during the observations; it updates the antenna pointing offsets at the start of source scan during an observing run, using commands included in the user's observe file.
 This procedure takes a couple of minutes.
 If a user would like to apply the dynamic pointing model, the control room should be informed before the start of the observing run.

 The radio frequency interference (RFI) environment can often be poor at Band-2 and Band-3; the situation is usually better at night, than during day time.
 It is recommended to use the solar attenuators in the common box for Band-2, to reduce the possibilities of saturation of the downstream electronics chain due to RFI.
 Observations at Band-3 can be hampered sometimes due to RFI from nearby aviation related activity (especially during day time), as well as from some satellites such as the MUOS which have very strong transmissions in this band.
+A set of tools are available for predicting the satellite interference in planned observations (which can be used for improved planning of observations by users) and also for checking the same post-facto after observations, at http://gmrt.ncra.tifr.res.in/ astrosupp/ under "Satellite Tools".
+A real-time version of the tool runs in the control room and produces warnings for satellite interference during the observations, which can be monitored by the operator on duty.
 Due to increasing interference from mobile phone signals around 950 MHz, some observations in Band-4 and Band-5 can be affected.